krafs/RimRef/README.md

 Of course, if you don't keep your code in a public repository this is less of an issue.
 And all the reasons why you should keep your source code public is the topic for another time :)

 __**__ This package is only compatible with projects using ´PackageReference´.
 It's a different, much better way to organize your NuGet references than ´packages.config´.

-However, it is easy to migrate your project from ´packages.config´ to ´PackageReference´.
+Migrating your project from ´packages.config´ to ´PackageReference´ is easy.
 See [this guide](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference).